nurnazahah/testing/readme.md

 * The second reason of increasing the crosstalk noise is increase in the lateral capacitance because it is increasing the metal layer.

 ![image](https://user-images.githubusercontent.com/118953917/219543759-59aad67d-c6f8-4d67-86ee-1182b9c4804c.png)

+**Why increasing lateral capacitance making metal layer increasing too?**

+* Breaking into several metal layers helps in reducing the resistance where the higher the area, resulting in lower resistance.
+That's why we are having a wider metal layer.

+* The overlap area between metal 1 and metal 2 as shown in the figure below, is pretty huge, that leads into an increase of lower capacitance.
+That's why 0.25 um and above process, we say that the interlayer capacitance was dominant.

+*